wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/create-semi-data-install/_index.md

 * Useful if your media has limited write cycles even if much more than USB/SD flash (e.g. SSD, NVMe, etc)

-* This is this author's recommended filesystem for the 'config' partition regardless of storage type.
+* This is this author's recommended filesystem for the 'config' partition regardless of storage type for the Raspberry Pi (with x86_64 it is unfortunately not included in the stock initial boot disk — initramfs — and therefore we can't depend on it during boot).

 * This filesystem has no 2 GB file size limit but it's still not a good sign if your overlays are getting that large (for 'semi-data' install)